Best things to do in the Bay of Islands

 Snorkelling is another top thing to do in the Bay of Islands, New Zealand, and is a great and affordable way to get a glimpse of the marine life that lives just below the surface.
 The best time to snorkel is during summer when water temperatures are warmest, and visibility is at its peak.

-Whangateau Harbour and Opua Beach are two great locations for snorkelling in the Bay of Islands.
-Whangateau Harbour has many interesting fish species, including spiny urchins and black stingrays, which can be seen along with other sea critters like eels and pufferfish.
-Opua Beach is also quite good for snorkelling because it has a reef near shore, which makes it easy to see marine life.
+Opua Beach is a great location for snorkelling in the Bay of Islands, due to it having a reef near shore, which makes it easy to see marine life.
 If you're looking for something more challenging, then scuba diving might be right up your alley!
 If so, Paihia Dive offers some great scuba diving tours in the Bay of Islands.

 7. Marvel at the magnificent waterfalls

 The Bay of Islands region is home to many spectacular waterfalls that are worth adventuring to experience.
 Rainbow Falls is one of the most popular and accessible waterfalls in the area.
-It's just 25 minutes from Paihia and makes for a pleasant walk; you'll find yourself surrounded by the lush rainforest as you hike through it up to the waterfall itself.
-Haruru Falls is another great option for those who love hiking: it's even closer than Rainbow Falls, only about a 10-minute drive away from Paihia in your motorhome.
+It's located in Kerikeri and makes for a pleasant walk; you'll find yourself surrounded by the lush rainforest as you hike through it up to the waterfall itself.
+Haruru Falls is another great option for those who love hiking: and only a 10 minute drive away from Paihia in your motorhome.
 The track is around 6 km and will take around 2.5 hours to walk.

 9. Enjoy the view from above

 If you want to see the Bay of Islands from a bird's eye view, Flying Kiwi Parasail is the way to do it!
-Located at the end of The Strand, these tours operate daily, so you can easily book a session for yourself or your group.
-The staff are friendly, knowledgeable and experienced.
-They've been doing this for years and will help ensure that you have an amazing time during your parasailing adventure.
+Located at Paihia Wharf, these tours operate daily, so you can easily book a session for yourself or your group.
+The staff have been doing this for years and will help ensure that you have an amazing time during your parasailing adventure.
 Choose to sail solo or go in tandem or in a triple parasail flight with your friends and family.
 They also offer a great family deal for 2 adults and 2 children, so this is perfect for a family fun day out!

 10. Discover the giant trees in Puketi Forest